Reaction Network Analysis of Metabolic Insulin Signaling: Introduction

 The insulin signaling system is an important metabolic system that, upon binding of insulin to its receptor at the cell surface, initiates the uptake of glucose into the cell.
 The analysis of this process in muscle cells, hepatocytes, cells of adipose tissue, and (most recently) neurons is crucial for understanding the underlying mechanisms of insulin resistance.
 This reduced ability of cells to use available insulin for energy metabolism is viewed as a common factor in diseases such as obesity, type 2 diabetes, metabolic syndrome, and cancer.
-More recently, brain insulin resistance has received increased attention from neuroscientists in connection with mild cognitive impairment and Alzheimer's Disease (AD) \citep{ARNO2018, CRAF2017}.
-Our studies of the metabolic aspects of AD, in fact, provided the motivation for this analysis of a mathematical model of the insulin signaling system \citep{LVTM2021}.
+More recently, brain insulin resistance has received increased attention from neuroscientists in connection with mild cognitive impairment and Alzheimer's Disease (AD) \cite{ARNO2018, CRAF2017}.
+Our studies of the metabolic aspects of AD, in fact, provided the motivation for this analysis of a mathematical model of the insulin signaling system \cite{VTML2022}.

 The complexity of the insulin signaling system, both in terms of the number of molecular components involved as well as the intricate combination of positive and negative feedback loops, clearly warrants the application of mathematical modeling and computational tools.
-A natural starting point for our studies of such models is the seminal work of \cite{SEDA2002}.
-This widely-cited work has been applied in various contexts and the authors conveniently provide WinPP source files for the system.
-We utilized the Hars-T\'{o}th Criterion presented in \cite{CBHB2009} and derived a chemical reaction network underlying the system of ordinary differential equations (ODEs) of the Sedaghat et al model, leading to its realization as a mass action system with 20 species, 35 complexes, and 35 reactions.
+A natural starting point for our studies of such models is the seminal work of Sedaghat et al \cite{SEDA2002}.
+This widely-cited work has been applied in various contexts and the authors conveniently provided WinPP source files for the system.
+We utilized the Hars-T\'{o}th criterion presented in \cite{CBHB2009} to derive a chemical reaction network underlying the system of ordinary differential equations (ODEs) of the Sedaghat et al model, leading to its realization as a mass action system with 20 species, 35 complexes, and 35 reactions.